zengxin1020/zengxin1020.github.io/index-en.md

 - National Natural Science Foundation of China (Grant No. 62002330)

 - Key Scientific Research Project of He'nan Provincial Higher Education Institutions (Grant No. 22B520032)

+- Key Scientific Research Project of He'nan Provincial Higher Education Institutions (Grant No. 23A520057)

 # Academic Activities

 - Reviewer for Journals: ACM TKDD, CUIV, Neurocomputing, CSBJ, JEI.

-- Programme Committee in the Conference: CSAE 2020/2021, MICE2020.
+- Programme Committee in the Conference: CSAE 2020/2021/2023, MICE2020.

 # Honors and Awards